Greg Roe: Early life

-Vladimir Demidov was born on May 17, 1990, in Moscow, Russian SFSR, Soviet Union, (now Moscow, Russia).
+Vladimir Demidov was born on May 17, 1990, in Moscow, Soviet Union.
 Roe spent the first five years of his life in a Russian orphanage until he was adopted by a Canadian family.
-Maureen and Randy Roe, from Brampton, Ontario, Canada, welcomed Roe into their home along with their son, Douglas.
-Roe embraced his new Canadian culture but would keep his Russian name as a middle name, becoming Gregory Vladimir Roe.
+Maureen and Randy Roe, from Brampton, Ontario, Canada, welcomed Roe into their home along with their son, Douglas.Roe embraced his new Canadian culture but would keep his Russian name as a middle name, becoming Gregory Vladimir Roe.

 The orphanage has had lasting effects on Roe's mentality and how he views the world.
 The orphanage was rough on him and he took that rough mentality to Canada and struggled to fit in.
 He was regularly disciplined at school and got into physical altercations often.
 Diagnosed with ADHD, Roe found it hard to keep focused on one thing and was kicked out of his first gymnastics class by Alex Bard, former Gymnastics Women's National coach, and was told he would never make it in the Industry.
 Roe was able to use his ADHD to get creative and was quickly able to learn anything he set his mind too.
 Roe would learn to use sport and his creativity to his advantage for what would become his future lifelong passion.

 Education

-Greg Roe found his calling in college in the fitness industry and began to dive into the literature.
+Roe found his calling in college in the fitness industry and began to dive into the literature.
 He attended Humber College (North Campus) in Etobicoke, Toronto from 2009 to 2010.
 Roe then applied to University of Guelph-Humber’s Kinesiology program (2011–2013) to obtain his bachelor's degree.
 His trampoline career was taking off at the same time and he was named to Team Canada in 2010.

 During his last year at university, Roe interned at the Canadian Sport Centre Ontario (CSCO) where he would test Olympic athletes from across Canada.
 He later worked at CSCO as a fitness tester and worked with different teams on a contract basis.

-Along with his Kinesiology background, Roe is certified by the National Canadian Coaching Program for Level 2 Gymnastics, Level 3 Trampoline Coach, Weightlifting, and International Society for the Advancement of anthropometry Level 1.
-Greg is also CanFit Pro Certified and has a valid CPR and Risk management Certification.
+Along with his Kinesiology background, Roe is certified by the National Canadian Coaching Program for Level 2 Gymnastics, Level 3 Trampoline Coach, Olympic Weightlifting, and International Society for the Advancement of Anthropometry Level 1.
+Greg is also CanFit Pro Certified and has a valid Cardiopulmonary resuscitation|CPR and Risk management Certification.

 By far, Roe's experience traveling has given him insights into different cultures' views on the sport that has shown to be a crucial element in the educational process.
 He takes these experiences and utilizes them to be able to see from many different points of view which is crucial in coaching any athlete.